DylanLawless/DylanLawless.github.io/_topic/precision_med/plof.md

 The comaprison is basically:
 Random sampling provides the number of _expected_ variants, which is then compared to the _observed_ number of variants.
 There are four categories used:
-- expeced pLoF
+- expected pLoF
-- oberserved pLoF
+- observed pLoF
 - expected singleton
-- oberserved singleton
+- observed singleton

 The top result, DNA-binding genes, showed rare variants (singletons) observed/expected = 1, but pLoF observed/expected = 0.5.
 This comparison is made to show that: